Traci Thirteen

 Traci Thirteen, also known as Girl 13 and Traci 13, is a superheroine featured in American comic books published by DC Comics.
 Created by writer Joe Kelly and artist Dwayne Turner, she first appeared in Superman vol. 2 #189 (February 2003).
 She is a reoccurring supernatural character in the DC Universe.
-The daughter of Chinese witch Meihui Lan and supernatural skeptic Doctor Thirteen, her relationship with her father becomes estranged after the death of Meihui, blaming her and forbidding her form using her powers.
+The daughter of Chinese witch Meihui Lan and supernatural skeptic Doctor Thirteen, her relationship with her father becomes estranged after the death of Meihui, blaming her and forbidding her from using her powers.
 Instead, she combined her powers with her detective abilities to become a supernatural investigator.
 The character is often a member of several superhero teams, including the Night Force, Justice League Queer, and the Justice League Dark.

-Traci 13, has made several notable appearances in animated media.
+Traci 13 has made several notable appearances in animated media.
 She appeared in the animated film Teen Titans: The Judas Contract and made her debut in the third season of Young Justice, where she was voiced by Lauren Tom.
 In Young Justice, the character is named Traci Thurston.